Reporting of violations of laws or ethical standards at NHH

-If you as a student or employee discover breeches of laws or ethical standards, for example bullying, harassment, discrimination, dishonesty, misappropriation of funds and more, it is important that you speak up.
+If you as a student or employee have concerns about possible violations of laws or ethical standards, for example bullying, harassment, discrimination, dishonesty, scientific or financial fraud, it is important to speak up.

 Reporting for students

-You can report it to firstname.lastname@example.org (goes to Deputy Rector for academic affairs Linda Nøstbakken and Senior Advisor Jorun Gunnerud).
+You can report to Vice Rector for Academic Affairs Linda Nøstbakken and Senior Advisor Jorun Gunnerud using the email firstname.lastname@example.org.

 Reporting for employees

-If you discover harmful, unethical or illegal conditions at NHH it is important that you report it.
+If you discover illegal, harmful or unethical conditions at NHH it is important that you report it.

-As an employee you can also report it to your immediate leader, safety representative or employee representative.
+As an employee you can also report to your immediate leader, safety representative, employee representative or Rector Øystein Thøgersen.

 What happens if you report